-- 2.4.1 For each category shown on the map of critical biodiversity areas and the map of critical ecosystem service areas (if applicable), the plan must provide guidelines for land-use planning and decision-making.
-These guidelines are considered measures for the effective management of biodiversity and the components of biodiversity in the region, as required in Section 41(a) of the Biodiversity Act. - 2.4.2 A matrix approach is suggested,37 as illustrated in the table below:
+For each category of critical biodiversity areas shown on the map, and for the map of critical ecological support areas (if applicable), the plan must provide guidelines for land-use planning and decision-making.
+These guidelines are considered measures for the effective management of biodiversity and the components of biodiversity in the region, as required in Section 41(a) of the Biodiversity Act.